Ancient Greek philosophers first

 nuclear fusion and nuclear fission.

-In nuclear fusion, energy is
+In nuclear fusion,

-is how the sun produces energy.
+atom.
+This is how the sun produces energy.

-In nuclear fission, atoms are
+In nuclear fission,

-nuclear fission to produce electricity.
+plants use nuclear fission to produce electricity.

 Nuclear power plants are very